getodk/docs/docs/form-question-types.rst

 """"""""""""""""""""""""""""""""""""""
 .. versionadded:: 2024.1.0

-When attempting to capture a photo, the ODK Collect by default opens the built-in camera app.
+When attempting to capture a photo, ODK Collect by default opens the built-in camera app.
 However, if you wish to utilize a specific camera application, you can do so by including the ``app`` parameter and providing the package name of the desired camera app.

 .. rubric:: XLSForm